rudi77/sdc/project2/writeup.md

 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+###1.
+Dataset Summary
+Here, I provide a summary of the german traffic sign data set.
 The code for this step is contained in the second code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+For this task I used pyhton's built-in functions and numpy

-* The size of training set is ?
+* The size of training set is 34799
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is  (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

-####2.
-Include an exploratory visualization of the dataset and identify where the code is in your code file.
+###2.
+Exploratory Visualization

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the code cells 3,6, and 8 of the IPython notebook.
+In code cell 3 the first image of each traffic sign class is displayed.

+![alt text][image1]

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

-![alt text][image1]

 ###Design and Test a Model Architecture